 Department of Emergency Medicine Information

 The Emergency Medicine department at LVHN is part of one of Pennsylvania's largest teaching hospitals, offering many unique resources for resident education.
-We see about 140,000 patients per year at the Cedar Crest and Muhlenberg sites.
+Our ER residents have the opportunity to train at both the Cedar Crest and Muhlenberg sites.
 We have a children’s Emergency Department and see about 34,000 pediatric patients in our emergency rooms.
 We have a higher than national average acuity of patients with about 7 percent to 9 percent requiring ICU admission.
 As a resident, you will be involved with award-winning national leaders as your attending physicians.
 Department highlights include:

 - A large health network that is both a community hospital and a regional referral center.
 LVHN has more than 950 beds in operation.